 This is part of a short series of articles that I have written on travel.
 I have always thought that one of the best ways to improve your health is by staying active and challenging yourself to do new things.
 International travel just happens to fit those criteria perfectly.
-So get on a boat or an airplane, start traveling, and enjoy all the health benefits that it brings!
+Traveling while on a Candida diet is perfectly possible with a bit of planning, so get on a boat or an airplane, start traveling, and enjoy all the health benefits that it brings!

 Watching airplanes soar across the sky has become a familiar sight around the world.
 People board planes and sit in the seats, without giving much thought as to how such a large structure can carry them safely and quickly clear across the country.
 Over a hundred years ago, the world was completely different and the thought of flying was nothing but a dream.